Lacock Abbey (monastery): Spiritual health

 There exist no surviving records of the outcome of bishops’ visitations, though these are known to have taken place, at least in the 14th and 15th centuries.
 It would appear that these were not always occasions when the nuns wanted to convince the bishop of the austerity of their life, since the cellaress's roll for Wednesday 30 August 1347 records the purchase of salmon, lobsters, crabs and lampreys for the visitation by Bishop Robert Wyvil of Salisbury.

 The abbey contracted various obligations of praying for dead benefactors and of giving alms for that purpose.
-An early benefactor Sir John Bluet claimed burial in a Lady chapel to be constructed for the purpose but it was also agreed that there would be a chantry to may for the souls of him and his wife and that on his anniversary a halfpenny would be given to each of a thousand poor.
+An early benefactor, Sir John Bluet, claimed burial in a Lady chapel to be constructed for the purpose; but it was also agreed that there would be a chantry to pray for the souls of him and his wife, and that on his anniversary a halfpenny would be given to each of a thousand poor.

 The nuns seem never to have reached high numbers.
-In 1395 there were 22; in 1445, 17 nuns with the right to vote; in 1473 only 14 nuns, while at the Dissolution there were a total of 17 members of the community, including 3 novices.
-The latter fact seems significant, since it suggests that the house was still attractive enough to be recruiting.
+In 1395 there were 22; in 1445, 17 nuns with the right to vote; in 1473 only 14 nuns, while at the Dissolution there were a total of 17 members of the community, including three novices.
+The latter fact suggests that the house was still attractive enough to be recruiting.
 Indeed, the broader condition of the house, even on a moral plane, appears to have been healthy and the surviving records over the whole period report no serious scandal.